KodeCrumbs/kodecrumbs.github.io/README.md

   <h2 align="center">Code Crumbs' Site</h3>

   <p align="center">
     The Code Crumbs' awesome website repository!
-Browse the code, make contributions or fork the repository to create your version of the website.
+    >Browse the code, make contributions or fork the repository to create your version of the website.
     <br />
 </p>
 </div>

-This is the Code Crumb website repository built using Hugo, a simple, fast, and flexible static site generator.
-Browse the code, make contributions or fork the repository to create your version of the website.

 <!-- Contents -->
 <details>